corvus-dotnet/Corvus.Extensions.Newtonsoft.Json/README.md

 You can implicitly convert the PropertyBag to and from a `JObject` (which can also be used for `dynamic` scenarios), and there is an `AsDictionary()` method which returns a `Dictionary<string,object>`.
 This can also be used to enumerate the underlying JToken values.

+##### `JsonSerializerSettings`
+Internally, all the property values are stored as properties on a` JObject`, which requires serializion/deserialization.
+There are overloads for each constructor that allow you to set the` JsonSerializerSettings` to be used for conversions.
+It also has a constructor which takes the `IJsonSerializerSettingsProvider` described above.

 #### Microsoft.Extensions.DependencyInjection

 While you can create instances of this type by hand, it is recommended that you use the container to obtain instances instead.
-If you use the `AddJsonSerializerSettings()` extension method, then `PropertyBag` is registered as a transient and will retrieve its serializer settings from the `IJsonSerializerSettingsProvider`.
+If you use the `AddJsonSerializerSettings()` extension method, then `PropertyBag` is registered as a transient and will typically retrieve its serializer settings from the `IJsonSerializerSettingsProvider`.

 ## Licenses